UNSC Expected To Vote On Gaza Ceasefire Tuesday, As US Again Threatens Veto - UrduPoint

 The Algerian move follows last month's decision by the International Court of Justice (ICJ) ordering Israel to prevent death, destruction, and any acts of genocide in besieged Gaza.

-The court asked Israel to do everything it can to “prevent the commission of all acts within the scope” of the Genocide Convention.
+The court asked Israel to do everything it could to “prevent the commission of all acts within the scope” of the Genocide Convention.

 Additionally, the court ruled that Israel must try to limit death and damage in Gaza.

 Algeria requested on Saturday that the Council vote on Tuesday, diplomats said.
-To be adopted, the U.N.
-Security Council resolution needs at least nine votes in favor and no vetoes by the United States, Britain, France, China, or Russia.
+To be adopted, a U.N.
+Security Council resolution needs at least nine votes in favour and no vetoes by the United States, Britain, France, China, or Russia.

 "The United States does not support action on this draft resolution.
 Should it come up for a vote as drafted, it will not be adopted," Thomas-Greenfield said in a statement on Saturday.